jenkinsci/docker/README.md

 docker run -p 8080:8080 jenkins
 ```

 This will store the workspace in /var/jenkins_home.
 All Jenkins data lives in there - including plugins and configuration.
-You will probably want to make that a persistent volume:
+You will probably want to make that a persistent volume (recommended):

 ```
 docker run --name myjenkins -p 8080:8080 -v /var/jenkins_home jenkins